App Volumes architecture

 Replication

 If you have multiple Horizon Edge deployments, to replicate a captured or imported application package from one Horizon Edge to another, you must manually copy the packages from the file share of the source Horizon Edge to the file share of the destination Horizon Edge.
-The product documentation provides prerequisites and the procedure for manual replication.
+See Manually Replicate App Volumes Application Packages Between Horizon Edge Deployments for the prerequisites and the procedure for manual replication.

 Multi-site

 Horizon Edge deployments using cloud-native providers support App Volumes functionality.
-However, Horizon 8 pods do not use the App Volume functionality provided by the Horizon Cloud Service.
+However, Horizon 8 pods do not use the App Volume functionality provided by Horizon Cloud.
 By default, applications are stored in the primary provider of Horizon Edge in storage.
-The Horizon Cloud Service-next-gen reference architecture discusses the multi-site design in detail.
+The Horizon Cloud reference architecture discusses the multi-site design in detail.

 If you have multiple Horizon Edge deployments in cloud-native providers, to replicate a captured or imported application package from one Horizon Edge to another, you must manually copy the packages from the file share of the source Horizon Edge to the file share of the destination Horizon Edge.
 For more information, see Manually Replicate App Volumes Application Packages Between Horizon Edge Deployments.